baxtheman/redis-benchmark/presentation.md

 (i5 2.8Ghz)

 ## Persistence

-- memory first, then disk snapshot
+- volatile memory first, hard disk later (if you need)

-- Redis cares to store data on disk, even if they are always served and modified into the server memory.
-This means that Redis is fast, but that is also non-volatile.
+- Redis offers two ways to persist your data:

-- on-disk storage formats (RDB and AOF) don't need to be suitable for random access, so they are compact
+	- Dumping in-memory data to disk in compact format.

-- Redis background saving process is always forked when the server is outside of the execution of a command
+	- Write/append a file with every commands which alters the data on Redis

 ## Is a database?